little-software-engineer/mood-recommender/README.md

 Welcome to the **Mood Recommender App**!
 This Spring project utilizes HTML, MySQL, and Java to recommend you a movie, a song, and a K-drama based on your mood input.
 The app takes into account four mood options: **Happy**, **Sad**, **Calm**, and **Excited**.
 Please note that the mood input is case sensitive.

 ## **Motivation**
 As a lover of movies, music, and K-dramas, I wanted to create a fun project that combines my passion with my interest in learning different frameworks.
 Thus, the **Mood Recommender App** was born!
+Later on, this project was used as my university thesis project.

 ## **How it Works**
 1. Start by submitting your current mood.